mobily-enterprises/simpleschema/README.md

 SimpleSchema is a required module when you try and use [JsonRestStores - Github](https://github.com/mercmobily/JsonRestStores).
 SimpleSchema was in fact part of JsonRestStores, and then "taken out" as it's useful in its own right.

+Main features:

+* It's easy to use
+* It's easy to extend
+* It's tailored for `req.body`: no complex schema-in-schema, etc.
+* Allows sync an async validation
+* It provides DB-specific layers to handle IDs
+* It's actively used in a complex project,  [JsonRestStores](https://github.com/mercmobily/JsonRestStores)
+* It down-to-earth code: no trickery and complex object structures
+* Aimed at casting/checking of web forms
+* Fully unit-tested

 # Brief introduction